-S. No. CSR Project/ Activity identified Sector in which the Project is covered Project or Programs (1) Local area or other (2) Specify the State and district where projects or programs was undertaken Projects or Amount spent on the projects or programmes Expenditure upto the reporting Amount Spent: Direct or through implementing Agency NIL
+S. No. CSR Project/ Activity identified Sector in which the Project is covered Programs Amount outlay (Budget) Projects or programmes wise Amount spent on the projects or programmes Cumulative Expenditure upto the reporting period Amount Spent: Direct or through implementing Agency NIL